Sandbox Tour

 Blueprints

-Let's start by exploring the Core Blueprint.
-It includes the global data fields that also appear in the other two sample Blueprints (Artwork and Specimen).
+Let's start by checking out the Core Blueprint.
+It includes global data fields that also appear in the other two sample Blueprints.

 Give these actions a try:

-• Reorder the rows (via drag and drop, right side of the row).
+• Reorder the rows via drag and drop using the tabs (right side of the row).

-• Delete a row by clicking or tapping the red “x” (left side of the row).
+• Delete a row by clicking or tapping the “x” (left side of the row).

-To open a new field, or to edit an existing one, click on the pencil icon at upper right.
-You’ll see Field Label and Type.
+To open a new field, or to edit an existing one, double click the field or choose Edit from the dropdown in the upper right (...).

-• Try changing a field label.
+• Edit a field label.
 Note: you can’t rename the Title field label.

 • Toggle on the Required switch.